Lancet-Countdown/Lancet-Countdown-2026/WG3/indicator template/README.md

 -All contributions must be submitted via Pull Requests (PRs) -PRs should be made from your working group branch to the main branch -The repository maintainer will:
---Review changes
+-Review changes
---Request revisions if needed
+-Request revisions if needed
---Merge approved updates into main
+-Merge approved updates into main

 🔹 Authors may create **additional folders if needed** (e.g., `keywords/`, `references/`, or other supporting materials), provided they are clearly named and well-organised.
 ## Contact